theosa25/python-for-data-science/README.md

 Several homework assignments will be given.
 You are required to submit a solution for each assignment by the respective deadline.
 Your code will be evaluated based on readability, efficiency, correctness, and whether it runs successfully.

 After each deadline, we check your GitHub repositories and evaluate your solutions as `passed`, `revision` or `failed`.
-You need all the solutions to be marked as `passed` by `the end of January` to obtain the course credits.
-If marked as `revision`, you can resubmit your improved solution to obtain `passed`.
+You need all the solutions to be marked as `passed` by `the end of January 2026` to obtain the course credits.
+If marked as `revision`, you can resubmit your improved solution to obtain `passed` (no submissions after `the end of January 2026`).

 ## Use of Large Language Models